ParkerCase/se_project_express/README.md

 - Validator: Package for validating URLs and other fields

+## Setting up the backend
+- Clone the backend repository: git clone https://github.com/ParkerCase/se_project_express.git
+- Follow the instructions in the backend's README.md to start the server.

+Ensure the backend server runs on a different port (e.g., http://localhost:3001).

 ## Running the Project**
 `npm run start` — to launch the server in production mode